cdlib/eschol-ui/README.md

 ## Creating a New Element

-Throughout these steps, replace the word, "new" with your component name.
+Throughout these steps, replace the word, "new" in the filenames and code with your component name.

 Create the following 3 files:

-1. For a new component, create a blank JSX file within the **components/** folder and rename it to `NewComp.jsx`.
+1. For a new component, create a blank JSX file within the **components/** folder and rename it to **NewComp.jsx**.
 For a new object, do the same procedure, except from within the **object/** folder.
-2. Create a blank JSX file within the **display/** folder and rename it with the new component or object name `NewDisp.jsx`
+2. Create a blank JSX file within the **display/** folder and rename it with the new component or object name **NewDisp.jsx**
-3. Create a blank SCSS file within **scss/** folder and rename it to the object or component name, beginning with an underscore: `\_new.scss`
+3. Create a blank SCSS file within **scss/** folder and rename it to the object or component name, beginning with an underscore: **\_new.scss**
-4. Open `NewComp.jsx` and copy/paste the following code:
+4. Open **NewComp.jsx** and copy/paste the following code:
 ```javascript
 // ##### New Component ##### //